obidea/semantika-example/example/README.md

 **Step 4: Run the tests**

 * The first run is to test the QueryAnswer module.
-The output is the returned number of rows for a given SPARQL query.
+The test output shows the returned number of rows for each SPARQL query.
 ```
 $ java -cp .:jdbc/h2-1.3.174.jar:lib/* org.junit.runner.JUnitCore example.queryanswer.QueryAnswerTest
 ```